-Original Medicare pays most of the cost of the covered services you receive as part of the study.
-After Medicare has paid its share of the cost for these services, our plan will also pay for part of the costs.
-We will pay the difference between the cost sharing in Original Medicare and your cost sharing as a member of our plan.
+After Medicare has paid its share of the cost for these services, our plan will pay the difference between the cost sharing in Original Medicare and your in-network cost sharing as a member of our plan.
 This means you will pay the same amount for the services you receive as part of the study as you would if you received these services from our plan.
 Therefore, if you have met your yearly deductible, you will pay nothing for the items and services you receive as part of the study.
+However, you are required to submit documentation showing how much cost sharing you paid.
+Please see Chapter 5 for more information for submitting requests for payments.